grafana/loki/docs/sources/get-started/quick-start.md

 weight: 200
 description: How to create and use a local Loki cluster for testing and evaluation purposes.
 killercoda:
+  comment: |
+    The killercoda front matter and the HTML comments that start '<!-- INTERACTIVE ' are used by a transformation tool that converts this Markdown source into a Killercoda tutorial.

+    You can find the tutorial in https://github.com/grafana/killercoda/tree/staging/loki/loki-quickstart.

+    Changes to this source file affect the Killercoda tutorial.

+    For more information about the transformation tool, refer to https://github.com/grafana/killercoda/blob/staging/docs/transformer.md.
   preprocessing:
     substitutions:
       - regexp: evaluate-loki-([^-]+)-